Isn’t it always the way?

 I’m not saying that dads don’t pull their weight… but seriously?

-Morning sickness, back pain, needing to pee constantly, topped off with painful contractions and childbirth and yet when it comes to baby's first words we never get a look in.
+Morning sickness, back pain, needing to pee constantly, topped off with painful contractions and childbirth, and yet when it comes to baby’s first words, we rarely get a look in.

 It’s always ‘dada’.

 Even my own mum complained that after a stressful pregnancy and an emergency section, all I was bothered saying was ‘dada’.